 So what exactly is the difference between Holland and the Netherlands?

 People often refer to the Netherlands as Holland (and in many languages the two are interchangeable – from Hungarian to Catalan!).
 This comes from the fact that, although Holland is just a part of the Netherlands it is the one that covers much of the coast and is home to the three largest cities in the country.
 Historically, therefore, the Dutch traders that had most contact with the outside world really did come from Holland and so this misconception spread.
 As people from outside the region of Holland don’t like to be left out (and understandably so) we tend to refer to the country as The Netherlands much more these days.

 And why are the Dutch called the Dutch?

-However you refer to people in Amsterdam (as long as it’s nice!), they’re some of the friendliest and most helpful people in the world!
-So if you’re visiting Amsterdam, why not give us a call?
-We’ll be happy to help you find somewhere to stay, things to do or just give some inside tips on our beautiful home town!
+If you’re visiting Amsterdam, why not give us a call?
+We’ll be happy to help you find somewhere to stay, an Amsterdam private boat tour book an Amsterdam team-building event, or just give some inside tips on our beautiful home town!